-The successful candidates will be expected to meet the following criteria:
+The successful candidate will be expected to meet the following criteria:

-- have, or be close to completing, a PhD in mathematics or a related discipline; - Possess sufficient specialist knowledge in the discipline to work within established research programmes; - Have the ability to manage own academic research and associated activities; - Previous experience of contributing to publications/presentations; - Possess the ability to contribute ideas for new research projects; - Excellent communication skills, including the ability to write for publication, present research proposals and results, and represent the research group at meetings.
+- Have, or be close to completing, a PhD in mathematics. - Possess sufficient specialist knowledge in operator algebras to work within established research programmes; - Have the ability to manage own academic research and associated activities; - Previous experience of contributing to publications/presentations, with a strong publication track record for career stage; - Possess the ability to contribute ideas for new research projects; - Excellent communication skills, including the ability to write for publication, present research proposals and results, and represent the research group at meetings.